nikitavoloboev/data/open-source/github/github-actions.md

 - [GitHub Actions Virtual Environments](https://github.com/actions/virtual-environments) - Contains the source used to create the virtual environments for GitHub Actions hosted runners, as well as the VM images of Microsoft-hosted agents used for Azure Pipelines.
 - [ghat](https://github.com/fregante/ghat) - Reuse GitHub Actions workflows across repositories.
 - [go-actions-toolkit](https://github.com/haya14busa/go-actions-toolkit) - GitHub Actions Toolkit in Go.
+- [RepoKitteh](https://www.repokitteh.io/) - Easily write and deploy functions to automate your workflow.